BonsaiDen/JavaScript-Garden/doc/semicolon.md

 ### Automatic Semicolon Insertion

-The JavaScript parser allows for ommitting semicolons, since they're still needed, it will automatically replace newlines (`\n`) with `;` as soon as it encounters a parse error due to a missing semicolon.
+Although JavaScript has C style syntax, it does not enforce the use of semicolons in the source code, but since the parser still needs them in order to be able to figure out what the code should do, it inserts them automatically.

+When the parser encounters an error due to new line that is not preceded by a semicolon, it will insert a semicolon automatically and try again.
+When the parser still hits an error, it will raise it, otherwise it will simply proceed.

+This is one of the **biggest** flaws in the language since it makes the below code work with a completely different result than intended.

     return
     {
         foo: 1
     }

-This will **not** return an object which has a property called `foo`, it will instead simply return `undefined`.
+After the JavaScript parser fixed it, this will **not** return an object which has a property called `foo`, it will instead simply return `undefined`.

-#### A Parser making things worse
+#### How the Parser "fixes" missing Semicolons

-    return // parse error, expected a semicolon, automatic insertion happens { // while JS has no block scope, it handles blocks just fine
+    return // parse error, expected a semicolon.
+Automatic insertion happens { // Although there's no block scope in JS, block syntax is handle fined

-        foo: 1 // this doesn't break either, foo is seen as a label here
+        // foo is not interpreted as an object key, but as a label
-               // JavaScript does support single expression evaluation so
+        foo: 1 // JavaScript supports single expression evaluation
-               // the number evaluates to 1 just fine
+               // So 1 evaluates to 1, and yet again does not raise any error

-    } // another automatic insertion of a semicolon happens here
+    } // Another semicolon gets inserted here

-#### Results of the "intelligent" Parser
+After the parser has done its "magic", the resulting code has completely different behavior.

-    return;
+    return; // implicitly returns undefined

     // dead code
     {
         foo: 1
     };

 #### Best Practices
-Always have your `{}` always on the **same** line to avoid such sublte mistakes.
+**Never** omit semicolons.
+Also, always keep your `{}` on the **same** line to avoid such subtle mistakes.
 It's also good style to **never** make use the possibility of omitting the curly braces for one line `if / else` statements.